seanpm2001/Stop-using-Google-Classroom/RepoData/Description/GitHub/README.txt

-An article on why you should stop using Google Summer of Code and find a privacy focused efficient alternative.
+An article on the illegal predatory practices of Google Classroom and other reasons why you should stop using it for Education.